RibbonCommunications/sbc_aws_cloudformation/supported/README.md

   - [**HighAvailabilityHFE**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/highavailabilityhfe)

-    These templates deploy an Active and a Standby SBC instance, plus a High Availability Front End in a cluster.
-High Availability clusters with Front End are primarily used to replicate traditional Active/Standby SBC deployments with fast switchover times.
+    These templates deploy an Active and a Standby SBC instance, plus a High Availability Front End (HFE) in a cluster.
+High Availability clusters with HFE are primarily used to replicate traditional Active/Standby SBC deployments with faster switchover times.

     In AWS, High Availability is provided through the use of Elastic IP (EIP).
 With EIP, when a switchover is required from an active SBC